Tripura Sundari: Lalita Sahasranama

 Lalita Sahasranama contains a thousand names of the Hindu mother goddess Lalita.
 The names are organized in a hymn (stotras).
 It is the only sahasranama that does not repeat a single name.
 Further, in order to maintain the meter, other sahasranamas use the artifice of adding suffixes like tu, api, ca, and hi, which are conjunctions that do not necessarily add to the meaning of the name except in cases of interpretation.
 The Lalita sahasranama does not use any such auxiliary conjunctions and is unique in being an enumeration of holy names that meet the metrical, poetical and mystic requirements of a sahasranama by their order throughout the text.

 Lalita Sahasranama begins by calling the goddess Shri Mata (the great mother), Shri Maharajni (the great queen) and Shrimat Simhasaneshwari (the queen sitting on the lion-throne).
-In verses 2 and 3 of the Sahasranama she is described as a Udayatbhanu Sahasrabha (the one who is as bright as the rays of thousand rising suns), Chaturbahu Samanvita (the one who has four hands) and Ragasvarupa Pashadhya (the one who is holding the rope).
+In verses 2 and 3 of the Sahasranama she is described as a Udyat-bhanu Sahasrabha (the one who is as bright as the rays of thousand rising suns), Chaturbahu Samanvita (the one who has four hands) and Ragasvarupa Pashadhya (the one who is holding the rope).
 Chidagnikunda Sambhuta (one who was born from the altar of the fire of consciousness) and Devakarya samudyata (one who manifested Herself for fulfilling the objects of the devas) are among other names mentioned in the sahasranama.

-Composition

-The Lalita Sahasranama is said to have been composed by the eight vaag devis (Vasini, Kameshvari, Aruna, Vimala, Jayani, Modini, Sarveshvari, and Kaulini) upon the command of the goddess Lalita herself.
-The Sahasranama says that "One can worship Lalita only if she wishes us to do so."
-This stotra occurs in the Brahmanda Purana (history of the universe) in the chapter of discussion between Hayagriva and Sage Agastya in Kanchipuram.
-Hayagriva is an incarnation of Vishnu with the head of a horse and is held to be the storehouse of knowledge.
-Agastya is one of the sages of yore and one of the stars of the constellation Saptarishi.
-At the request of Agastya, Hayagriva is said to have taught him the thousand holiest names of Lalita.
-The temple at Thirumeyachur, near Kumbakonam, is said to be where Agastya was initiated into this sahasranama.
-An alternative origin is that the Upanishad Bramham Mutt at Kanchipuram is where this initiation happened.
-In Carnatic Music, the composer Shyama Sastry composed many Swarajathis and lovely compositions in praise of the goddess.
-Most popular being the three swarajathis called as Ratnatrayam and the Navaratnamalika on goddess Meenakshi of Madurai.